aws-solutions/serverless-image-handler/README.md

 ## Deploy

+- If it does not already exist, create the Amazon S3 bucket called $BUCKET_NAME in your account which will be used to store the distributable files.
-- Deploy the distributable to the Amazon S3 bucket in your account.
+- Deploy the distributable files to the Amazon S3 bucket in your account.
 Make sure you are uploading the files in `deployment/global-s3-assets` and `deployment/regional-s3-assets` to `$BUCKET_NAME/$SOLUTION_NAME/$VERSION`.
+- An example looks like the following
+  - `aws s3 cp  global-s3-assets/$SOLUTION_NAME.template s3://$BUCKET_NAME/$SOLUTION_NAME/$VERSION/`
+  - `aws s3 cp  regional-s3-assets/ s3://$BUCKET_NAME/$SOLUTION_NAME/$VERSION/ --recursive`
 - Get the link of the solution template uploaded to your Amazon S3 bucket.
 - Deploy the solution to your account by launching a new AWS CloudFormation stack using the link of the solution template in Amazon S3.